SoumyadevSaha/Newz-Sanctuary-Flutter/README.md

 ## Getting Started

-This is a simple news app made in flutter using newsapi.org api
+This is a simple news app made in flutter using newsapi.org's news api